 When historians attribute the success of the West to things other than colonialism, slavery, and exploitation, they whitewash history, peddle false narratives, and cover up the misdeeds of the West.
 They tell themselves that “we are great people”.
 Feeling good about oneself has a huge market and the lies are lapped up as truths because people read history to feel good rather than to learn its lessons.
 This so-called history is nothing more than fictional entertainment to distract the public from reality.
 It hides all the impending dangers.

 People don’t know that when a nation does something to outsiders, it eventually does it to insiders.
 They remain numb to the suffering of others so long as it benefits them.
 They dehumanize others, rationalize their suffering as the inevitable consequence of their own superiority, and distract themselves through consumption and entertainment.
 Numbness to the suffering of those who are far away is, however, a stepping stone to the numbness to the suffering of those nearby.
 Once people have become sufficiently numb, they don’t care about others in their community, society, or nation either.
 They have internalized the idea that brutality for self-interest is a natural way of life, and it is employed by everyone in their self-interest.
-As brutality becomes the jungle law of survival, a society destroys itself by cruelty to each other.
+As brutality becomes the jungle law of survival, a society destroys itself by cruelty to its own members.

 For most of history, all major societies were ruled by the sin-piety distinction.
 Their rise and fall were determined by their piety.
 Everyone has heard of the fall of the Roman empire as its elites were taking part in orgies.
 But for the last few centuries, the distinction between sin and piety has been eroded by religious and secular changes.
 A new method of narrating history based on material facts has replaced the lessons of history that omit more than it explains.
 This has transformed history into entertainment because history is used to make people feel good about themselves.
 The materialist historians detach history from the questions of sin and piety and attach it to geography, climate, land, agriculture, water, minerals, etc. They attribute the fall of empires to losses in wars, an economic decline caused by famines, and climate changes.
-They rationalize the pursuit of wealth and power as a natural human state and ignore the moral condition of the population in society.
+They rationalize the pursuit of wealth and power as a natural human condition and ignore the moral condition of the population in society.

 However, because sinfulness is normalized as the natural state of humans, rationalized as the way to make people prosperous, and obscured to attribute civilizational triumphs to personal greatness rather than collective barbarity, all the impending dangers of immorality are hidden.
 The impending danger is the destruction of the immoral society.
 People who neglect them are not intelligent or enlightened.
 They lack the courage to accept what lies in the future.
 They keep spreading lies even as society collapses right in front of their eyes.